agworkgit/javascriptdotinfo/4_javascript_fundamentals/2_code_structure/code_structure.md

 + 2);
 ```

-The code outputs 6 because JavaScript does not insert semicolons here. <br>
+The code outputs `6` because JavaScript does not insert semicolons here. <br>
-It is intuitively obvious that if the line ends with a plus "+", then it is an “incomplete expression”, so a semicolon there would be incorrect. <br>
+It is intuitively obvious that if the line ends with a plus `"+"`, then it is an “incomplete expression”, so a semicolon there would be incorrect. <br>
-And in this case, that works as intended.
+And in this case, that works as intended. <br>

-But there are situations where JavaScript “fails” to assume a semicolon where it is really needed. <br>
+**But there are situations where JavaScript “fails” to assume a semicolon where it is really needed.** <br>

 Errors which occur in such cases are quite hard to find and fix. <br>

-An example of an error
+**An example of an error** <br>

 If you’re curious to see a concrete example of such an error, check this code out:

 ```